wamae-ndiritu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Listing a specific number of lines in a file can be done using the `head` or `tail` command with `-n [n]` option.
 However, if we want to display just 1 line, let's say the 3rd line we can use pipelines as `head -n 3 | tail -n 1` which will list the first 3 lines and then print the last line of the 3 and therefore we end up printing the 3rd line alone.
 7. It is a good file that cuts iron without making a noise Making a file with a name that has some special characters such as `\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)` requires you to escape some of the special charcetrs using the `\`.
+8. Save current state of directory
+Redirectimg the output of `ls -la` to a file named `ls_cwd_content`
+9. Duplicate last line
+To get the last line, we can use `tail -n 1` and then redirect the output as an appension to `iacta` file `tail -n 1 >> iacta` will duplicate the last line of the file.